 Then comes fast track arbitration, fast track as mentioned in section 29 (b) of the arbitration and conciliation act being made for specifically quick resolution of certain matters and is beneficial in those circumstances, thus can significantly help in resolving matters which are urgent within 6 months.

 Then there is International Arbitration, which significantly helps in resolving matters pertaining to international subject matters.The parties can enlist the services of international arbitration lawyers to guide them through the process.
+Choose your Arbitration law firm in Delhi wisely, contact RR Legal's legal advisors for more info.

 Next up is ad-hoc arbitration gives the parties the advantage to decide the number of arbitrators in the proceeding and also to determine the manner in which these proceedings are executed.

 Lastly in the list of major kinds of arbitration is institutional arbitration, its advantages are the availability of pre-established rules and procedures which ensure the arbitration proceedings begin in a timely manner and also administrative assistance from the institution, which will provide a venue of arbitration.
+Our law firm is one of the best Arbitration law firm in Delhi, India.

 10. Who can invoke arbitration proceedings?